What is Adverse Childhood Experiences (ACE’s)?

 Childhood experiences, both positive and negative, have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 As such, early experiences are an important public health issue.
 Much of the foundational research in this area has been referred to as Adverse Childhood Experiences (ACEs).
 ACEs can be prevented.
 Learn more about preventing ACEs in your community.
 MORE >>

-Dr. Gabor Mate Goes into detail about the Direct link between Childhood Trauma, Addiction and Recovery.
-The Medical Industry doesn’t know what to do.
+Dr Gabor Mate on the misunderstanding of trauma by society and the medical industry.
+Dr Gabor Mate Goes into detail about the Direct link between Childhood Trauma, Addiction and Recovery.
+The Medical Industry Doesn’t know what to do.
+License – Standard YouTube License

 The Amazing Brain Series was developed by Linda Chamberlain and is owned by the Health Federation of Philadelphia.
 It has been reformatted for Prevent Child Abuse America with their permission.
 Hard copies of the Amazing Brain booklets may be purchased from the Health Federation of Philadelphia Multiplying Connections Store.